xeyownt/bup/Documentation/bup-init.md

     or private key to use for the SSH connection, we recommend you use the `~/.ssh/config` file.

+    The server must launch a 'bup server' shell on connect.
+This can be done by configuring the file `~/.ssh/authorized_keys` on the server:

+        command="/path/to/bup server",no-port-forwarding,no-agent-forwarding,no-X11-forwarding,no-pty ssh-rsa ...

 # EXAMPLES
     bup init